Otto Warmbier: Arrest

-On January 2, 2016, Warmbier was arrested at Pyongyang International Airport while awaiting departure from North Korea.
+According to his trial, Warmbier tried to steal a propaganda banner from a staff-only area of the hotel just before 2:00 am on January 1, 2016.
+The next day, Warmbier was arrested at Pyongyang International Airport while awaiting departure from North Korea.
 Danny Gratton, a British member of Warmbier's tour group, witnessed the arrest.
 He said:

 No words were spoken.
 Two guards just came over and simply tapped Otto on the shoulder and led him away.
-I just said kind of quite nervously, 'Well, that's the last we'll see of you'.
+I just said kind of quite nervously, 'Well, that's the last we'll see of you.'
 There's a great irony in those words.
 That was it.
 That was the last physical time I saw Otto, ever.
 Otto didn't resist.
 He didn't look scared.
 He sort of half-smiled.

-When the group's plane was about to leave the terminal, an official came aboard and announced, "Otto is very sick and has been taken to the hospital".
+When the group's plane was about to leave the terminal, an official came aboard and announced, "Otto is very sick and has been taken to the hospital."
 Some media reports indicated that Warmbier spoke by phone to a Young Pioneer tour guide following his arrest, but this was denied by a Young Pioneer spokesman who told BBC News that "none of its employees had direct contact with Otto after he was escorted away".
 The others in his tour group left the country without incident.

-North Korea's state-run Korean Central News Agency (KCNA) initially announced that Warmbier had been detained for "a hostile act against the state", without specifying further details.
-North Korea refused to elaborate on the precise nature of his wrongdoing for six weeks, although a Young Pioneer spokeswoman advised Reuters there had been an "incident" at the Yanggakdo Hotel.
+North Korea's state-run Korean Central News Agency (KCNA) initially announced that Warmbier had been detained for "a hostile act against the state", without specifying details.
+North Korea refused to elaborate on the nature of his wrongdoing for six weeks, although a Young Pioneer spokeswoman told Reuters there had been an "incident" at the Yanggakdo Hotel.
 In a press conference on February 29, 2016, Warmbier, reading from a prepared statement, confessed that he had attempted to steal a propaganda poster from a restricted staff-only area of the second floor (Note: Although there was media speculation that Warmbier had trespassed onto the staff-only fifth floor of the hotel, Warmbier's confession stated that he removed the poster from the hotel's second floor.) of the Yanggakdo Hotel to take home.
 The poster said (in Korean), "Let's arm ourselves strongly with Kim Jong Il's patriotism!".
 Damaging or stealing such items with the name or image of a North Korean leader is considered a serious crime by the North Korean government.

 It is not known whether the confession was forced, as Warmbier never regained consciousness after his return to the U.S. However, at least one observer said that he was "clearly under duress".
 Former prisoners of North Korea have later recanted their confessions after their release, stating they were made under duress.